OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 until the optimizer's termination criteria are reached.
 The rest of the statements print the results and report the elapsed time.

-Make sure that you have activated your Python environment, so that you have access to OpenMDAO and the example problems.
-At the command prompt, type:
+Please edit your copy of ``optimization_unconstrained.py`` and add the block of code into it.
+Now, save the file, and type the following at the command
+prompt:

 ::